Olsson: The Ultimate Yacht Dinghy Davits

 During 35 years of continuous cruising in the South West Pacific we towed our dinghy for local lagoon cruises and removed the engine and put the dinghy on deck for offshore or rough lagoon trips.
 We left our dinghy in the water day and night when on a mooring or at anchor and had to take off the outboard, turn the dinghy over, and clean off the fouling every so often.

 We are never in a marina; always on a mooring or the hook.
-So having a good dinghy - not one of those little plastic bathtub toys with a tinker-toy motor - is essential for getting stocked up for a couple of months of cruising, diving, hydrograhic surveys and photography for the Rocket Cruising Guide to New Caledonia.
+So having a good dinghy - not one of those little plastic bathtub toys with a tinker-toy motor - is essential for getting stocked up for a couple of months of cruising, diving, hydrological surveys and photography for the Rocket Cruising Guide to New Caledonia.
 From 1999 to 2008 we had a really sturdy 4m Zeppelin Commando Dinghy - weighted about 90 kilos - with a 15hp Mercury on the back.
 At about 06:00 the morning of 21 September 2008 I went on deck and our Commando was gone.
 The SS anti-theft cable with it's sturdy padlock was still there but it had been cut with bolt cutters about 1 meter from it's attachment.

 It was one of those inspirational. life changing moments.
-First the blank stupid stare, then disbelief, folowed by the shock like someone punched you in the gut, then anger and a solid resolution to find a way to hoist the dinghy out of the water every night so some dickhead could not sneak by at night and steal it.
+First the blank stupid stare, then disbelief, followed by the shock like someone punched you in the gut, then anger and a solid resolution to find a way to hoist the dinghy out of the water every night so some thickheaded could not sneak by at night and steal it.
 That day I ordered a brand new Novurania 360TR dinghy from Australia and started looking for davits.

 I looked at all the "usual" dinghy davit and hoist designs on yachts here in Noumea and worked out the cost of building an arch to hoist out a 3.5 meter dinghy.
 It was going to be big, ugly, and super expensive.
 My wife, Freddy, didn't want to spoil the beautiful lines of our yacht with a stainless jungle gym on the stern and neither did I. Plus I'd seen lots of guys with arch-dinghy davits struggling to hoist their dinghy out of the water and doing all sorts of Jungle Gymnastics getting it hooked up and hoisted.
-I couldn't help noticing most of the yachts with arch or pully lifting systems left their dinghys in the water all the time anyway.
+I couldn't help noticing most of the yachts with arch or pulley lifting systems left their dinghys in the water all the time anyway.

 One morning I was going by the Visitors Wharf in Port Moselle Marina and I saw two elderly people (in their late 70's or early 80's) come up to the back of their yacht in a 3.5 meter long dinghy.
 They had a really cool looking davit system on the yacht so I stopped to watch.
 Well, it was a thing of beauty.
 He snagged the line from the port side davit arm, she grabbed two lines from the starboard davit arm and as if by magic the davits lowered themselves down so they could hook the lines onto the dinghy lifting rings.
 Then... you are not going to believe this.... they sat back and the davits hoisted their dinghy, with them in it, up to the back of the boat.
 They stepped out of the dinghy onto the aft deck and went into their cabin.